Delioos/CRScript/README.md

-# CRScript
+# Clash Royal farming script

-## purpose
+## General info
+This is a short script that use the mouse and the keyboard to repeat a loop thats randomly use cards on the field (in a x3 elexir fiesta game).
+It also handle deck changing, so it can be used to farm 40 different cards.
-The initial project is to create a simple script that can be used to grind the mastering card experience mechanic in clash royal to generate gold
+The goal of this script is to max out the card maxery in order to get gold and experience.

+## Technology
+Project is created with

+### Language
+Python 3.9

+#### Libraries
+- time
+- random
+- pyautogui

+## Setup
+No setup tools develloped yet, so you can run the main in your terminal

+## Warning
+For the moment, the script is build to work with my personal screen.
+I don't know how to use general coordonates, I develloped around the emplacment of clash royal when it opens with bluestack on my main screen, so that may not fit with your system.

-## process
+## Features
-The main idea is to repeat a loop where the script play a card and launch a new game

-But, the final project would be to play a bunch of different deck and maxing out every card I have (5 decks would be ok)

-__autor__ : Delioos
+- emot spam when a card is put down
+- deck switching every 8 min